appinha/google-foobar/README.md

 The perks are definitely better as a Henchman than as a Minion.
 You're even allowed to sleep lying down!

+Awesome!
+Commander Lambda was so impressed by your efforts that you've been promoted to personal assistant.
+You'll be helping the Commander directly, which means you'll have access to all of Lambda's files -- including the ones on the LAMBCHOP doomsday device.
+This is the chance you've been waiting for.
+Can you use your new access to finally topple Commander Lambda's evil empire?

+As Commander Lambda's personal assistant, you get to deal with all of the paperwork involved in running a space station big enough to house the LAMBCHOP.
+And you thought Bunny HQ had too much bureaucracy...
 ```